One way the Cooperative serves the community is through the Coastal Electric Cooperative Foundation.

 - Jerry Adkins

 The Board meets six times each year to review grant applications from individuals and organizations.
-The Board will consider grants seeking assistance for the basic categories of food, health, shelter, safety, and education.
-Grants are not awarded to pay electric bills or to meet recurring living or medical expenses.
+The Board will consider grants seeking assistance for specific projects supporting food, health, shelter, safety and education in Bryan, Liberty, Long and McIntosh counties.
+Grants are not awarded to pay for operational costs, electric bills, or to meet recurring living or medical expenses.